 Margaret is a Joyce, and this is Joyce country.
 So is the entire Connemara region of County Galway, actually.
 There have been a lot of Joyces!

 Here’s another view of the island, from a different vantage point.
-Margaret’s great aunt pointed out the houses still standing on it and told us which of Margaret’s forbears lived in each one.
+Margaret’s cousin pointed out the houses still standing on it and told us which of Margaret’s forbears lived in each one.

 She then guided us to this church in nearby Lettermullan, where Margaret’s grandmother was baptized.
 This is maybe a mile from Inishbarra, but incredibly Margaret’s grandparents didn’t meet until both of them had emigrated to Chicago!
 It turns out that life on Inishbarra was self-contained.
 They grew most things they ate, and there was a school on the island.
 Until he emigrated, Margaret’s grandfather almost never left Inishbarra.

-I was grateful for Margaret’s great aunt guiding us down the narrow, winding coastal roads here, because I had no idea where I was or how to get out of here.
+I was grateful for Margaret’s cousin guiding us down the narrow, winding coastal roads here, because I had no idea where I was or how to get out of here.
 The mobile signal was spotty at best this far out; Google Maps would be no help.
-Soon we were back on the main road, on which Margaret’s great aunt lives.
+Soon we were back on the main road, on which Margaret’s cousin lives.
 We soon bid our goodbyes and drove back the way we had come.